dileep800/Security/README.md

 ---
 **🎓 Education**

-- Master’s in [Your Program] – University of Alabama at Birmingham (UAB)
+- Master’s in Cyber Security – University of Alabama at Birmingham (UAB)

 ---